-European bank accounts for non-residents are becoming increasingly valuable.
-Whether you’re after a euro account, a bank account in one of the many SEPA countries, a European IBAN, a backup bank account, or you’re looking to facilitate investments via European crypto platforms.
+Opening a European bank account for non-residents is becoming increasingly valuable.
+This includes banking solutions for foreigners, such as euro bank accounts for non-residents, bank accounts in one of the many SEPA countries, European IBANs, backup bank accounts, or accounts to facilitate investments via European crypto platforms.

-We’ll also uncover some of the quirks of opening a European bank account for a non-resident business.
-Similar to individual accounts, we’ll break down different banking options and specific business-friendly jurisdictions.
+We also uncover some of the quirks of opening a European bank account for a non-resident business, including the types of banking platforms available, such as traditional European bank accounts and digital bank accounts.

-Finally, we’ll share how you can get started opening European bank accounts as a non-resident right now.
-This will include information on how to open in popular EU jurisdictions like a non-resident bank account in Portugal.
+Finally, we share how to start opening European bank accounts as a non-resident right now.
+This includes information on how to open in popular EU jurisdictions like a non-resident bank account in Portugal.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.